tomheston/fragility-metrics/FRAGILITY_METRICS.md

 Defines the classic FI and the canonical toggle rule on which MFQ is based.

 ### Changelog

+**Version 13.4.0** (August 23, 2026)

+- Added the **edit-distance fragility family** (Part V) under the perturbation-fragility metrics, distinct from reallocation metrics (GFI/GFQ, cGFI) and toggle metrics (FI, MFI, SFI, UFI): **nGFI** = minimum number of unit edits (add one patient to any cell, or remove one patient from any cell; N, row totals and column totals free) that moves the observed 2×2 table across p = 0.05 under two-sided Fisher's exact — the L1 edit distance to the nearest table on the other side of the significance boundary. **nGFQ = nGFI / N** with N the observed (not edited) N; nGFQ is not on the GFQ scale.
+- Added the constrained versions **aGFI** (additions only; N grows) and **dGFI** (deletions only; N shrinks).
+Stated the ordering nGFI ≤ aGFI, nGFI ≤ dGFI, nGFI ≤ 2·GFI (one reallocation = one deletion + one addition = 2 edits); nGFI is the envelope (lower bound) of the family, the others are upper bounds under their constraints.
+- Mechanism reporting: nGFI is accompanied by its mechanism (additions / deletions / mixed).
+Significant tables usually cross by additions (dilution), nonsignificant tables usually by deletions, mixed paths occur; for nonsignificant baselines the nearest significant table may lie across neutrality, so both effect directions must be searched.
+- Framework placement: nGFI is an fr-type (significance-boundary) metric and says nothing about nb; RQ is kept separate.
+- Recorded the author's interpretive position that nGFI is the true minimum perturbation fragility of a 2×2 table because it removes the artificial constraints (fixed N, fixed margins, single-arm toggling) imposed by FI, MFI, SFI, UFI and GFI; labeled as position, not empirical finding.
+- Computation note: directed search over the four useful unit moves; exact over 1–2-move mixes; grid-bounded over 3–4-move mixes; GFI witness included; exhaustively certified by signed-L1-ball enumeration when feasible (≤ 30M rows).
+Reference implementation `fragility_metrics_nGFI.py` r5 (22-AUG-2026).
+- Integrated across the document: Part I secondary-metrics list; Part II quick-reference rows (nGFI, nGFQ, aGFI, dGFI); Part IX relationships, ordering, and validation checks; Part X summary; Part XI new family entry.
+No dataset statistics included (unpublished session computations).
+- GFI, GFQ, cGFI, FI, MFI, SFI, UFI, NDI, and RQ definitions are unchanged by this addition.

 **Version 13.3.0** (August 16, 2026)